mlte-team/a2it/framework/1_SDMT.md

 - Rationale: Depending on the system purpose, it may be critical for the system to be explanable and understandable.
 - Implementation: Options include, among others: intrinsic interpretability in which a model is self explanatory, and post-hoc interpretability where another model is created to explain outputs from the first ([Du et al. 2019](https://arxiv.org/pdf/1808.00033.pdf)).
 For more resources on interpretability, see [section 3](appendix/appendix_section_3.md) of the [appendix](appendix/appendix_index.md).

+**Stability**
+TODO(All): Write/develop this property
+- Objective: Ensure that the system continues to address the problem in the future even if there is "concept drift".
+- Metric:
+- Rationale:
+- Implementation:

 ### Robustness

 **Robustness to Naturally Occuring Data Challenges**